martinandrovich/aibot/README.md

 The mobile robot is controlled in `Python` using the [python-ev3dev2] library, and the solver is written `C++` using a breadth-first search algorithm.
 The full project is [documented here][project-pdf].

+The system can be configured by [flashing a clean install of `ev3dev` onto the SD card](https://www.ev3dev.org/docs/getting-started/).
+Then, [an SSH network connection can be established](https://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-usb/), allowing to connect to the aibot with username `robot` and password `maker`.

 <!-- LINKS -->

 [project-pdf]: /assets/rb-aibot-report.pdf